 For instance, if you want to have 100 vocabulary words memorized by the end of the month, such people recommend Tweeting your followers, posting on Facebook and just talking about the goal in general, the idea being that this self-revelation will keep you on track.

 There may be wisdom in this, but it might also set you up for frustration and discouragement if you falter.
-(As I discuss in the Magnetic Memory books, procrastination is bound to happen, so recommend Tim Ferris’ idea to schedule procrastination into your schedule instead of letting it plan its way into you).
+As I discuss in the Magnetic Memory books, procrastination is bound to happen.
+To help deal with it, I recommend Tim Ferris’ idea to schedule procrastination into your schedule instead of letting it plan its way into you.